 All allegations of discrimination or harassment will be promptly, thoroughly and impartially investigated.
 The investigation will be conducted in as confidential a manner as is possible to the extent possible consistent with a fair investigation.
 Investigations will generally proceed as follows:

-At the conclusion of the investigation, findings will be submitted to the Co-Executive Directors, or if that person is the accused, to the Chair of the Board.
+At the conclusion of the investigation, findings will be submitted to the executive director, or if that person is the accused, to the chair of the board.
 When the investigation is completed, both the person making the complaint and the person accused will be informed in general terms of the outcome of the investigation.

 An individual who is accused of discrimination or harassment shall not play any role in administering or making decisions under this Procedure.

-Action for participants found to have violated this policy may include: restorative remediation, reprimand, expulsion from an event or activity with or without a refund, temporary or permanent exclusion from all GEC events and activities, and/or suspension or expulsion from the capacity in which they engage with GEC, including employment, as appropriate.
+Action for participants found to have violated this policy may include: restorative remediation, reprimand, expulsion from an event or activity with or without a refund, temporary or permanent exclusion from all Good Energy events and activities, and/or suspension or expulsion from the capacity in which they engage with Good Energy, including employment, as appropriate.

-For more detail on the complaint resolution procedure, or if you have other questions about the Respectful Behavior Policy, please contact Co-Executive Directors Suzanne Baker or Jessica Lovering.
+For more detail on the complaint resolution procedure, or if you have other questions about the Respectful Behavior Policy, please contact Executive Director Jessica Lovering.

 This policy is adapted from: